rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 manageability.
 Applications with high I/O demands are performance-optimized and data is protected through both local and network RAID-10.
-Additionally, network RAID provides synchronous replication of volumes with automatic failover and load balancing across available storage clusters.
+Additionally, network RAID provides synchronous replication of volumes with automatic failover of SAN nodes and load balancing across available storage clusters.

 #### How is performance better than running a MySQL database on a Cloud Server?